Have you ever heard the word “edutainment”?

 Pure Edutainment: Learn Chinese by Watching 6 Popular New Movies

-Without further ado, here’s a list of films starring some of the hottest and in-demand idols.
+And now, without further ado, here’s a list of films starring some of the hottest and in-demand idols.

 1. “Tag-Along 2” – “紅衣小女孩” (hóng yī xiǎo nǚ hái), Starring Rainie Yang